A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \subsubsection{Torsion in the first cohomology of the integral structure sheaf}

-We record a torsion (almost) vanishing result in the first cohomology of $\CO^+$ on the Igusa variety $(\Ig)_{an}$ that will used later.
-This follows from a general torsion vanishing phenomenon for the first Witt vector cohomology of perfect schemes.
-It is interesting to ask what happens in higher degrees.
+We record a torsion (almost) vanishing result in the first cohomology of $\CO^+$ on the Igusa variety $(\Ig)_{an}$ for later use, which follows from a general result on the first Witt vector cohomology of perfect schemes.

 \begin{prop} Let $X$ be a perfect scheme in characteristic $p$.
 Denote by $W(X)$ the canonical lift of $X$ to characteristic zero using the $p$-typical Witt vectors.
 Then the cohomology $H^1(W(X),\CO)$ of the structure sheaf on the Zariski site of $W(X)$ is $p$-torsionfree. \end{prop} \begin{proof} Consider the short exact sequence